 Taking pictures at the scene of an accident is a great way to defend yourself.
 This evidence can prove that you are not to blame for your injuries.
 Make sure your location services are turned on so that all pictures record the time, date, and location of the pictures.

 Take multiple pictures of the entire accident scene, the damages that were caused, and any other evidence that may back up your claim (e.g. street signs, traffic signals, etc.)

 5. Social Media

 Social media can be used against you to disprove your claims in a personal injury case.
-While it is important to always be honest during a personal injury case, that doesn’t mean you shouldn’t take steps to protect your image.
+While it is important to always be honest during a PI case, that doesn’t mean you shouldn’t take steps to protect your image.
 Don’t post any details about the accident online, and be cognizant of what you are posting on you social media channels.